Faucet Replacement Cost: What You'll Pay in 2026

 Kitchen $70–$900 $260–$480 $262–$900+

-Kitchen faucets are the most expensive to replace.
+Kitchen faucets remain the most expensive to replace in 2026.
 Features like pull-down sprayers, touch activation, and multiple spray modes drive up material costs, while the complexity of under-sink connections raises labor fees.
-Expect to pay between $262 and $900+ depending on the fixture and your local plumber's rates.
+According to current industry data, most homeowners pay an average of around $262, with the typical range landing between $162 and $364 for a standard professional install.
+Premium smart faucets with complex plumbing modifications can push that figure past $800.

 Bathtub faucets fall in the middle of the range.
-Because they're often tied to a valve system behind the wall, even a simple spout replacement can turn into a bigger job.
-Check out our guide on shower cartridge replacement — a repair that's commonly needed at the same time.
+Because they're often tied to a valve system behind the wall, even a simple spout replacement can turn into a bigger job that requires drywall or tile work.
+Check out our guide on shower cartridge replacement, a repair that's commonly needed at the same time.

 Pincher's Pro Tip